krasi-georgiev/development/networking/README.md

 # Access devices behind a firewall or behind a LTE router or a firewall

+# The easiest site2site setup is with tailscale on their free plan.
+Use the free managed service from https://tailscale.com

 ## Using Balena
  - Create tunnel to the ssh server